open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 {{< expand "Show answer">}}
 When we found it, mine and some others motivation was open source imaging.
 It was out of this, the question for impact.
 I was researcher in ultra high field MRI which are systems that are even more expensive than the current standard MRI systems.
 You ask yourself, how is it successful?
 How many people will it reach?
 Then what's the problem?
 Why doesn't it reach more people?
 You start to investigate.
 You try to pinpoint the reasons.
 The classic one is the cost.
 Then it gets more complicated.
 You think what can I do about it?
 Is there a way to do it different?
 You pinpoint the most impactful parts of the system.
 First technology wise you say there are superconductors which are very expensive, can I do standard magnets?
 You start to investigate a little bit into this direction and figure out that's possible.
 You see the next issue.
 If I even make it happen, I have this whole other area of certification.
 Even if initially it's a cheap device, it will not be cheap on the market.
-Thenyou figure  out how can I change this market behavior to not have this monopolization in the end?
+Then, you figure  out how can I change this market behavior to not have this monopolization in the end?
 A solution is by open source.
 This was the motivation, to start, take it off and see if we can get the community together because this community is very open and very susceptible to go into this direction.
 {{< /expand >}}